 for generating high-altitude E1 electromagnetic pulse

-There have been many claims about the existence of enhanced-EMP or super-EMP nuclear weapons.
+Now, we will leave the realm of commonly known physics and enter an area that is somewhat speculative.
+There have been many claims about the existence of what are called super-EMP nuclear weapons that can generate electric fields of 200,000 volts per meter.
 The open scientific literature only describes the operation of first or second generation nuclear weapons which are capable of producing a maximum EMP field strength of about 50,000 volts per meter on the ground (slightly to the equatorial side of the detonation point).
 Maximum field strengths near the horizon would be limited to about half of this value, or 25,000 volts per meter.
-The reason that the maximum field strength is slightly to the equatorial side of the detonation point (in other words, south of the detonation in the northern hemisphere) is that this is where the high-energy Compton electrons move through the Earth's magnetic field at nearly a 90 degree angle.
+The reason that the maximum field strength is slightly to the equatorial side of the detonation point (in other words, south of the detonation in the northern hemisphere) is that this is where the high-energy Compton electrons start to move through the Earth's magnetic field at nearly a 90 degree angle.

 Obtaining field strengths that are higher than this is difficult due to saturation effects that completely ionize the mid-stratosphere where the electromagnetic pulse is generated.
 Basically, the process of generating the EMP in the middle of the stratosphere very quickly causes this region to become a fairly good electrical conductor, and therefore incapable of generating any additional EMP.

-The E1 EMP from a nuclear weapon is generated from gamma rays emitted by the weapons within the first microsecond after the nuclear detonation.
+The E1 EMP from a nuclear weapon is generated from gamma rays emitted by the weapon within the first microsecond after the nuclear detonation.
 One way of enhancing the EMP is simply to make sure that the weapon is constructed so that as much of the gamma radiation as possible escapes from the weapon and is radiated into the upper atmosphere in a wide area below the detonation.
-This can be done by making the weapon casing as transparent as possible to gamma radiation and by using chemical high-explosives that are also as transparent as possible to gamma rays after the high-explosive detonation.
-This means sacrificing some of the explosive energy of the weapon since the weapon would probably blow itself apart before reaching the maximum explosive power.
+This can be done as described in the first section above.
 The (relatively) gamma-ray-transparent casing only needs to be on the lower side of the weapon.
-The gamma radiation that is emitted into outer space is wasted.
+The gamma radiation that is emitted upward into outer space is wasted.

 The high-explosives on the earliest known nuclear weapons was quite thick, as was the very heavy outer casing.
 Even in the case of the 1952 super-oralloy fission weapon, which was quite sophisticated for its time, the chemical high-explosive surrounding the spherical shell of U-235 was 44 centimeters thick.